danielanthonycollins/in-home/README.md

 ![Home hero section](docs/features/other/home-hero-section.png)

-- This is the one of the first things the user will see when entering the site.
-The wording an image help the user to immediately understand the purpose of the website.
+- This is one of the first things the user will see when entering the site.
+The wording and main image help the user to immediately understand the purpose of the website.
 A shop now button is included so the user can start shopping quickly and easily.
 This directs them to the all products page.

 <br>